Scattering amplitudes of stable curves: Further remarks

 We specialize to the maximally degenerate case.
 Let $v$ be the number of irreducible components of $C$, i.e.~the number of vertices of the on-shell diagram, and let $i$ be the number of internal edges.
 Then $\dim\widehat{\Pic}^{\vec d}C=g+n-1=2v-i$.
-In fact $\widehat{\Pic}^{\vec d}C$ has a presentation as a quotient torus
+Furthermore, $\widehat{\Pic}^{\vec d}C$ has a presentation as a quotient torus

 defined as follows.
 The restriction of $L$ to every irreducible component of $C$ (equivalently, every connected component of the normalization $C^\nu$) is either $\cO_{\bP^1}(1)$ (for black vertices) or $\cO_{\bP^1}$ (for white vertices).
 In either case, choose its trivialization at three special points of that component and use these trivializations to glue a line bundle on $C$ from the line bundle on the normalization.
 The action of the torus $(\bC^*)^{i}$ comes from simultaneously rescaling trivializations at two points of $C^\nu$ that glue to the same node of $C$.
-The standard $\dlog$ form on $(\bC^*)^{2v}/(\bC^*)^{i}$ gives the formula \cite[(4.40)]{Grass} for the leading singularity of the scattering amplitude.
-That formula also involves various delta-functions but they simply encode the fact that choosing the spinor variables $\lambda_i$ and $\tilde\lambda_i$ corresponds to choosing a $2$-dimensional subspace in $H^0(C,L)$ (resp.~in the Gale-dual $H^0(C,\tilde L)$ -- orthogonal of $H^0(C,L)$).
+The standard $\dlog$ form on $(\bC^*)^{2v}/(\bC^*)^{i}$ then gives the formula \cite[(4.41)]{Grass} for the leading singularity of the scattering amplitude.
+Various delta-functions in this formula simply encode the fact that choosing the spinor variables $\lambda_i$ and $\tilde\lambda_i$ corresponds to choosing a $2$-dimensional subspace in $H^0(C,L)$ (resp.~in the Gale-dual $H^0(C,\tilde L)$ -- orthogonal of $H^0(C,L)$).